Lola Pearce: 2011–2015

 Weeks later, Ian oversleeps and Lola tells him that she has been waiting outside the chip shop.
 Mandy Salter (Nicola Stapleton) tells Ian to fire her, which he does but Lola soon persuades Ian to give her job back, by promising not to tell anyone about Mandy staying.
 She takes a liking to Jay's friend, Duncan Willis (Steven France) but later vandalises Grace Olubunmi's (Ellen Thomas) flowers.
 She decides to take up self-defence classes after Abi Branning (Lorna Fitzgerald) is mugged.
 Lola steals towels from the Booty beauty salon and tries to sell them but is caught by Roxy Mitchell (Rita Simons), who threatens to call the police.
 However, Lola convinces Roxy that she has shown ingenuity, and gains a job at the salon.

-Lola asks her second cousin-once-removed Ben Mitchell (Joshua Pascoe) how he knows he is gay if he is still a virgin.
+Lola asks her third cousin once removed Ben Mitchell (Joshua Pascoe) how he knows he is gay if he is still a virgin.
 Subsequently, they kiss and Lola sleeps with Ben before confirming his sexuality; he is gay.
 Shortly after, Lola finds she is pregnant and tells Billy, who is angry.
 Lola refuses to name the father but tells Billy that she plans to keep the baby and wants him to bring it up with her.
 She later tells Ben that he is not the father.
 Billy takes Lola to see Pat Evans (Pam St Clement) about help, but Pat misunderstands and advises Lola to have an abortion, angering her.
 In December, Phil confronts Lola about a mystery file, thinking that she's been stalking him.
 Phil questions Lola, to the point where she steps backwards and falls down the steps to her basement flat.
 She is rushed to hospital and soon learns that she and the baby are fine.
 Lola receives a call to say Social Services want to visit, as there is a new social worker.
 Lola goes missing when the social worker, Harpreet (Danny Rahim) arrives, so Billy asks Abi to pretend to be Lola.
 Billy assumes Harpreet is there about the pregnancy, so tells Harpreet, who is impressed with Abi's speech about motherhood.
 However, Lola arrives as he is about to leave and tells him that she is Lola, so Harpreet says the trust has been lost and she may not be able to keep the child.
 After falling down the stairs, she realizes how much the baby means to her and later finds out the baby is a girl.